 The study design

 When exposed to a combination of stresses — salt, pH and oxidative stress — that varied unpredictably on a daily basis, E. coli did not show statistically significant adaptability at the end of 30 days (170 generations).
-But bacteria did show improved fitness and better growth rate at the end of 100 days.
-Thirty days produce 170 generations of E. coli while 100 days produce 900 generations.
+But bacteria did show improved fitness and better growth rate at the end of 100 days (900 generations).

 “At the end of 30 days when compared with ancestors [or controls], the bacteria exposed to complex, unpredictable environment did not develop statistically significant advantage in terms of improved fitness,” says Dr. Shraddha Karve from IISER Pune’s Biology Division and first author of a paper published in April 2015 in the Journal of Evolutionary Biology.